Become an NCSP

 - Create a portfolio that provides evidence of your knowledge in each of the practice domains required by NASP as well as evidence of your skills in those domains

 - Once you graduate, obtain an official copy of your graduate transcript (it must show the date of graduation).

-- Send the complete package, including your official transcript and non-refundable application fee, to the NASP office at the address listed in the booklet.
-You must send four (4) sets of all materials you submit, including supporting documentation.
+- Send the complete package, including your official transcript and non-refundable application fee, to the NASP office at address listed in the booklet.

 - Register for and complete the Praxis II® School Psychologist Exam administered by the Educational Testing Service (ETS).
-ETS can be reached at www.ets.org/praxis/index.html or (800)772-9476.
+ETS can be reached at www.ets.org/praxis/register or (800)772-9476.
 Online registration for the exam is available.
 List NASP as a score recipient by using the code “R1549.”
 If you have already taken the exam and did not list NASP as a recipient, please call ETS and ask that an official copy be sent to NASP.
 Your score report must be received directly from ETS.
 The current passing score is 165.
 If you do not list NASP as a score recipient when you take the exam, an additional fee will be charged by ETS to have them sent to NASP.
 Additional information regarding exam registration and exam preparation is available on the ETS Testing Information page.